javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 Now let's do something with the loaded user.

-For instance, we can make one more requests to GitHub, load the user profile and show the avatar:
+For instance, we can make one more request to GitHub, load the user profile and show the avatar:

 ```js run
 // Make a request for user.json